wonderingstill

 Paul's roots as a Pharisee are showing today.
 Faced with a case of sexual impropriety that even Roman law found too skeevy (a man marrying his stepmother), Paul responds as a first century Pharisee: separation from moral and ritual impurity.

-You are to deliver this man to Satan for the destruction of the flesh, that his spirit may be saved in the day of the Lord Jesus. – 1 Corinthians 5:5 (RSV-CE)
+Hand this man over to Satan for destruction of the flesh, so that his spirit may be saved on the day of the Lord. - 1 Co 5:5 (RNJB)

 To him the real offense isn't the sin committed but rather the damage the church does to itself by permitting it in its midst.

-Do you not know that a little leaven leavens the whole lump?
-Cleanse out the old leaven that you may be a new lump, as you really are unleavened. – 1 Corinthians 5:6-7 (RSV-CE)
+Do you not realise that a little yeast leavens the whole batch of dough?
+Clean out the old yeast so that you can be a new batch. - 1 Co 5:6-7 (RNJB)

 And it makes sense in this Hellenistic universe of these early Christians.
 If being joined to Christ’s mystical body in the Church separates one from the forces of “sin and death” through baptism, then the active, ongoing sin of one member re-exposes the whole community to forces of decay.
 Better for all to remove that one member.
 He can take his own chances with his own physical health, knowing that his spirit at least is entrusted to Christ.